Conference Shines Spotlight on Family Planning in Myanmar

-The Family Planning Best Practices Conference follows Myanmar’s commitment to FP2020 and its goal of enabling 120 million more women and girls to use contraceptives by 2020.
+The conference follows Myanmar’s November 2013 commitment to FP2020 and its goal of enabling 120 million more women and girls to use contraceptives by 2020.

 The second and third day will provide the ten attending township teams an opportunity to develop action plans together with state level health directors.
 Township teams will use this hands-on portion of the event to develop tangible implementation plans that incorporate lessons from the best practices presentations and knowledge and advice from their peers.